Boko Haram kills dozens of boys in school raid

 Various news accounts said the attackers shot or slit the throats of the boys trying to flee the burning dormitory.
 Others died amid the flames.
 An unverified number of others were wounded.
 Photos posted on Twitter, purporting to be of victims of the Buni Yadi attack, showed the bodies of teenage boys lined up on the ground in pools of blood.

 The women’s dormitories were spared violence, the Associated Press reported.
 The AP, citing school spokesman Abdullahi Bego, said the intruders told the women to leave the school.
 Several buildings on the campus were set ablaze, according to news reports.

 The school was closed and surviving students sent home.
 Parents were streaming to the school to find their children.

 The AP also said Ibrahim Gaidam, governor of Yobe state where the attack occurred, said Nigerian soldiers had abandoned a checkpoint near the school before the assault began.
 Yobe and two other northern states have been under a state of emergency since May 2013.

 Following a Feb.
-15 attack on the Borno state village of Izghe that left 121 dead, Borno Gov. Kashim Shettima declared Boko Haram has better equipment and weaponry than the Nigerian Army.
+15 attack on the Borno state village of Izghe that left 121 dead, Borno Gov. Kashim Shettima declared an extremist group that is located primarily in Northern Nigeria has better equipment and weaponry than the Nigerian Army.
 On Monday, just hours before the midnight raid in Buni Yadi, Nigerian President Goodluck Jonathan said Shettima is wrong.